Overview

 hapi about

-If you see a result like this, the installation process is successful.
+If you see output like this, the installation process is successful.

 Hapi CLI <version>

-You can use uv, pyenv or any other similar things.
+You can use uv, pyenv or any other python package managers.

 Usage